MOANA IMPACT STUDIO

 Funder: UTS Strategic Collaboration Seed Funding

-Amanda also led the establishment of UTS Pacific Programs and Initiatives - from co-founding the very first UTS Pasifika Society in 2013 to laying the groundwork for over 50 Pacific students to commence undergraduate studies in 2026 through the U@Uni Academy.
-These co-designed campus experiences, in-school leadership programs, and mentoring initiatives have helped Pacific learners and their families see UTS as a university of choice.
-Amanda is now leading discussion to map a whole-of-university UTS Pacific Strategy, strengthening UTS’ relationship with Pacific communities across Australia and the region.
+Amanda also led the establishment of UTS Pacific Programs and Initiatives from co-founding the first UTS Pasifika Society in 2013 to laying the groundwork for more than 50 Pacific students to commence undergraduate study in 2026 through the U@Uni Academy.
+These co-designed campus and community-based programs have positioned UTS as a university of choice for Pacific learners and families.
+She now leads the development of a whole-of-university UTS Pacific Strategy to deepen engagement with Pacific communities across Australia and the region.

 Highlights

-Public speaker and panellist on topics of equity, race, education, and leadership
+Public speakers and panellists on equity, race, education, leadership, and cultural change

 Thinking about working with us?